jk1138/Project1/README.md

-# Project1
+# TrIvent

-This is the first bootcamp group project.
-It is a travel web application called TrIvent, and the primary purpose is to search for events happening in a particular city.
+This is a travel web application called TrIvent, and the primary purpose is to search for events happening in a particular city.

 Once the event results populate, the user can check the weather for that day (if applicable) and purchase tickets for the event.